jrheard/blog/python/caesar.md

 <pre><code class="py">
 print(chr(ord('H') + 3))
 </code></pre>

 It turns into `K`, just like we expected! `ord()` and `chr()` are going to be your best friends while you're working on this project.

+**The code snippet above is going to be very, very, very useful in this project.
+Read it again and mess around with it (change the `3` to a `5` or a `-7`, change the `H` to some other uppercase letter) to make sure you understand it.**

 String Manipulation Tip
 =======================